jappeace/jappeaceApplication/content/failing-in-haskell.md

-Some of these patterns occur in the wild, for example [aeson](https://hackage.haskell.org/package/aeson-2.0.3.0/docs/Data-Aeson.html#v:eitherDecode) famously exposes a `String` for errors, which is problematic for a library which I'll discuss right now.
+Some of these patterns occur in the wild, for example [aeson](https://hackage.haskell.org/package/aeson-2.0.3.0/docs/Data-Aeson.html#v:eitherDecode) famously exposes a `String` for errors, which is problematic for a library.
+The next section explains why.

 ## Text in left branch of Either
 These examples contain text in the left branch: